 In a model comparing SCS of quarters infected with SaM to culture-negative quarters and adjusted for DIM with an interaction term between IMI status and parity, the interaction between IMI status and parity was not significant (P = 0.86); thus, the effect of the quarter IMI status on SCS was the same, regardless of parity for this data set.
 In a model comparing SCS of quarters infected with SaM to culture-negative quarters and adjusted for DIM with an interaction term between IMI status and DIM, the interaction between IMI status and DIM was not significant (P = 0.25).
 This meant that both IMI status and DIM affected SCS, but that the effect of IMI status on SCS did not vary as function of DIM for these data.
 We could, therefore, remove the interaction with DIM.
 The final model results comparing SCS of quarters infected with SaM to culture-negative quarters with DIM as a fixed predictor (as a third-degree polynomial variable) are presented in Table 1.
 Somatic cell score was significantly higher in quarters infected with S. agnetis, S. aureus, S. chromogenes, S. devriesei, S. haemolyticus, S, hyicus, S. simulans, S. warneri, and S. xylosus compared to culture-negative quarters (Table 1).

 Least square means estimates of quarter SCS across DIM for the ten different SaM modeled as compared to culture-negative quarters are presented in Figure 3.
-Estimates for each species are presented for the observed range of DIM available from included quarter-milk samples.
-Infection by most SaM species led to elevation of quarter-milk SCS notably above the SCS of culture-negative quarters (Figure 3).
+Estimates for each species are presented for the observed range of DIM available from included quarter milk samples.
+Infection by most SaM species led to elevation of quarter milk SCS notably above the SCS of culture-negative quarters (Figure 3).

 Predicted raw SCC for quarters infected with different SaM species at 91 days in milk are presented in Table 2.
 The highest cell count was for quarters infected with S. warneri, followed by S. aureus, S. agnetis, and S. hyicus (Table 2).
 Intramammary infection with the most frequent species, S. chromogenes, resulted in a quarter somatic cell count of 80,376 cells/mL for a quarter of a cow at 91 DIM (Table 2).